woocommerce/qit-documentation/docs/installation-setup/authenticating.md

 ## Understanding the QIT token

 The QIT Token you obtain through `qit connect` functions similarly to an application password but is scoped only to QIT actions.
 If you already have a WordPress Application Password from WooCommerce.com, it will not work with QIT for security reasons.
 It is required to generate a QIT Token through the `qit connect` flow, as it ensures the correct permissions and scope.

-## Next steps

-- [Running Tests](../using-qit/running-tests-cli.md): Once authenticated, start by running a basic managed test against one of your extensions.
-- [Introduction to QIT](../intro.md): Review the fundamentals if you haven't already.
-- [Notifications and Results](../using-qit/notifications-results.md): Learn how QIT communicates test results and how you can review logs and reports.